AbhinavMadahar/thesis/proposal/outline.md

 Thesis proposal total length: fifteen pages

 - Introduction (four pages)
+  - Raise the sense that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work
-  - Explain the importance of AGI and artificial conciousness
+  - Based on this, raise the importance of pursuing the major endgoals of AGI and artificial conciousness
-  - Distinguish between research on the trunk from research on the branches
+  - Distinguish between research on the trunk and research on the branches
   - Explain why commonsense reasoning might be a step towards AGI and artificial conciousness
     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
   - Situate my thesis and graduate school application and matriculation within this context as a step along the trunk, not the branches
+    - Note that a substantial portion of academia will read my grad school application, so this thesis proposal is the soap box on which I disseminate my message
+  - Briefly explain what commonsense reasoning is, but don't go into too much detail (the background section covers this more deeply)
   - Detail the arguments against commonsense reasoning as a step towards AGI and artificial conciousness, including counterarguments
-  - Acknowledge that AGI and artificial conciousness are extremely difficult goals, and that it would be almost presumptuous of me to imagine that I can make significant progress towards these goals, but that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work
 - Background (two pages)
   - More precisely, what is commonsense reasoning?
 Why is important? (one-and-a-half pages)
     - What it is: (one page)